TobiasMarschner/ferrishare/README.md

 ### 🗝️ Cryptography

-- FerriShare only uses battle-tested implementations of well-known cryptographic primitives.
-- The filedata and filename are encrypted using AES-GCM provided through the browser's [WebCrypto-API]()
+#### File encryption

+- Files are encyrpted with AES-GCM providing both confidentiality and integrity thanks to its AEAD nature.
+- The [WebCrypto-API]() provided by the browser is used to actually perform the en- and decryption.
+    - The key is generated with ``, which uses a strong CSPRNG.
-    - Keys and IVs are randomly generated using the CSPRNG provided by the WebCrypto-API
-        - IVs are never reused
+    - IVs / nonces are randomly generated using strong CSPRNGS.
+IVs are never reused.
-        - Each key is used to encrypt exactly two messages: the filedata and the filename
+- Each key is used to encrypt two messages: The filedata and the filename.
--
+    - This generates two random IVs, putting the chance of an IV collision at 1 in 2^96. (negligible)
+- The maximum safe message length with AES-GCM is 2^39 - 256 bits ≈ 64 GB.
+    - This limit for the maximum filesize is enforced during configuration setup.

+#### Backend

 ### 📁 Repository Structure